Meet the Faculty / Staff / Alumni Coaches

 What inspired you to become a Leadership Fellow?:Dale believes that the key to strong leadership is through the study and execution of efficient time management processes and a deep understanding of the importance of rest.
 Learning time management is a constant process and is a great way to adapt to change, which is a very important leadership skill.
 Rest is also vital as a great leader needs to be without fatigue.
 I hope to work with other to further my understanding of these important traits as well as strengthen others in their leadership skills.
 Dale is very excited to be a part of this program and the opportunities it will provide for both me and those that I am working with.

-Career Development Advisor, Vice Provost for Faculty Development and Graduate Education
+MEd, NCC, LPC, CCC, BCC Retired Career Development Advisor, Vice Provost for Faculty Development and Graduate Education, Georgia Institute of Technology 2009-2021

 “Tell me and I forget.
 Teach me and I may remember.
 Involve me and I learn.”
-Benjamin Franklin "Everyone can benefit from counseling and or coaching to jump-start their job search or plot potential career paths.
+Benjamin Franklin "Everyone can benefit from coaching to jump-start their job search, plot potential career path and or consistently overcome challenges.
+Graduate students sometimes try to handle everything but should consider-top performers in business, government, education, and athletics utilize coaching throughout their career to set goals and or work through problems to reach their potential." - Robbie Ouzts "Everyone can benefit from counseling and or coaching to jump-start their job search or plot potential career paths.
 Graduate students sometimes try to handle everything but…should consider-top performers in business, government, education, and athletics utilize counseling and coaching throughout their career to set goals and or work through problems to reach their potential."
 Robbie Ouzts

-Robbie Brawner Ouzts, NCC, LPC, BCC, joined Georgia Tech in 2009 as a Senior Career Specialist, a position created to serve the graduate student population with all aspects of career and professional development.
-Robbie brings years of recruiting and consulting experience from the private sector and career/professional development from higher education, and non-profits sectors.
-Graduate students sometimes try to “handle everything” but….should consider-top performers in business, government, education and athletics utilize counseling and coaching throughout their career to set goals and or work through problems to reach their potential.
-Robbie has Masters Counseling and is a National Certified Counselor (NCC), Licensed Professional Counselor (LPC), Gallup-Certified Strengths Coach.
+Robbie Brawner Ouzts, NCC, LPC, CCC, BCC, joined Georgia Tech in 2009 as a Senior Career Specialist, a position created to serve the graduate student population with all aspects of career and professional development.
+Robbie brings years of recruiting and consulting experience from the private sector and career/professional development from higher education and non-profits.
+Graduate students sometimes try to "handle everything," but athletics utilize counseling and coaching throughout their career to set goals and work through problems to reach their potential.
+Robbie earned a Master's in Counseling and is a National Certified Counselor (NCC), Certified Career Counselor (CCC), Licensed Professional Counselor (LPC), Gallup-Certified Strengths Coach.
 Board Certified Coach (BCC).
-She has additional training in WorkLIFE Planning Workshop with Richard Bolles and Domestic Abuse Training and Professional Boundaries from the University of California, Davis.
-Robbie is also active in several professional organizations, American Counseling Association (ACA), National Career Development Association (NCDA), Georgia Career Development Association (GCDA), and the Graduate Career Consortium (GCC).
-Robbie has served as Past President, President, Program Chair and Director at Large for GCDA, Statewide Career Fair Committee, GACE and is active as a member of the Georgia Tech Employee Resource Groups (ERG) RESILIENCE committee member.
-Robbie has received the following awards, Institute Wide Service Award, Susan Cozens Administrator Award “Friend of the Graduate Student” awarded by Graduate SGA given to an individual who has gone beyond their duty to help graduate students and be an advocate for them.
+She has additional training in the WorkLIFE Planning Workshop with the late Richard Bolles, author of What Color is Your Parachute and Domestic Abuse Training and Professional Boundaries from the University of California, Davis.
+Robbie is also active in several professional organizations, American Counseling Association (ACA), National Career Development Association (NCDA), Georgia Career Development Association (GCDA), and volunteer.
+Robbie has served as Past President, President, Program Chair, and Director at Large for GCDA, Statewide Career Fair Committee, GACE, and was active as a member of the Georgia Tech Employee Resource Groups (ERG) RESILIENCE committee.
+Robbie has received the following awards, Institute Wide Service Award, Susan Cozens Administrator Award "Friend of the Graduate Student" awarded by Graduate SGA given to an individual who has gone beyond their duty to help graduate students and be an advocate for them.
 Former Graduate Student Body President "We all felt strongly that Robbie exemplified this.
 Her love for and desire to help graduate students are evident.
 We have had wonderful reports about her from students that have worked with her.
 We were also impressed by her enthusiasm and eagerness to work with Grad SGA to make things better for graduate students.
 She has truly gone above and beyond our wildest expectations, and we look forward to seeing what comes in the future."
+Robbie retired on January 1, 2021, but continues to volunteer with LEAD.

 Human Resources Business Partner